Having been on many safaris in Africa and never seeing a rhino it was time to change that with a visit to Lake Nakuru National Park.

 Lake Nakuru has the added benefit of being very scenic.

-Surrounded on three sides by steep hills that are heavily forested in parts, and the beautiful lake itself, makes it a great destination for a Kenya safari.
+Surrounded on three sides by steep hills that are heavily forested in parts, and the beautiful lake itself, makes it a great destination for a Kenyan safari.

 Upon entering a herd of buffalo were seen lazing about on the early morning dew covered grass, with a jackal family nearby hunting for food.